 These will help show you that LGBT lifestyles are accepted and openness is valued in the community.

 It’s also a great idea to look at online reviews.
-The assisted living staff may have all the right answers, but you should look for feedback from people who have lived there or experienced the environment — to make sure they’ve put their money where their mouth is.
+The assisted living staff may have all the right answers, but you should look for feedback from people who have lived there or experienced the environment to make sure they’ve put their money where their mouth is.

-From Gay Retirement Communities to Specialized Care, Senior Services of America Is Here to Help You Find What You Need
+From Gay Retirement Communities to Specialized Care, Senior Services of America Is Here To Help You Find What You Need

 If you’re looking to compare assisted living facilities and find one that meshes with your lifestyle, Senior Services of America is here for you.
+We make every effort to ensure that LGBT seniors are always welcome and comfortable in our facilities.

 Find your nearest community to contact our team.